-The term Care Programme Approach (CPA) describes the approach used in mental health care to assess, plan, review and co-ordinate the range of treatment, care and support needed for people in contact with our services with complex care needs.
+The term Care Programme Approach (CPA) describes the approach we use in mental healthcare to assess, plan, review and coordinate the range of treatment, care and support needed for people in contact with our services who have complex care needs.

 CPA is based on delivering a high standard of care to all our patients/service users in line with seven key principles:

-Effective care planning processes always involve service users and their families at their heart, promoting decision making, choice, equality, recovery and wellbeing.
-These principles started with the introduction of the Care Programme Approach by the Department of Health in 1991 and Refocusing the CPA 2008.
-For those patients from Wales and Scotland, we also work in line their relevant good practice and legal standards.
+Effective care planning processes always have service users and their families at their heart, promoting decision making, choice, equality, recovery and wellbeing.
+These principles started with the introduction of the CPA by the Department of Health in 1991 and Refocusing the CPA 2008.
+For patients from Wales and Scotland, we also work in line their relevant good practice and legal standards.

 Our aim is to meet the health and wellbeing needs of local people by providing the best service we can, and promoting individual choice, recovery and independence.